avijaykumar40/MyNewRepo/README.md

 # MyNewRepo
-To Learn connecting to GitHub from local
+To Learn connecting to GitHub from local, Updated file at local system